Andrew Susac

-Andrew John Susac (born March 22, 1990) is an American professional baseball catcher who is a free agent.
-He has played in Major League Baseball (MLB) for the San Francisco Giants, Milwaukee Brewers, Baltimore Orioles, Kansas City Royals and Pittsburgh Pirates.
+Andrew John Susac (born March 22, 1990) is an American former professional baseball catcher.
+He played in Major League Baseball (MLB) for the San Francisco Giants, Milwaukee Brewers, Baltimore Orioles, and Pittsburgh Pirates.
 Susac played college baseball at Oregon State University.

 Career

 Amateur

 Susac attended Jesuit High School in Carmichael, California, where he played for the school's baseball team as a catcher.
 He signed a letter of intent with Oregon State University to play college baseball for the Oregon State Beavers baseball team, but was also coveted by Major League Baseball (MLB) organizations.
 Baseball America rated Susac as the 40th-best available player in the upcoming 2009 MLB Draft.
 After Susac graduated from Jesuit, the Philadelphia Phillies selected Susac in the 16th round of the draft.
 Susac opted not to sign, instead enrolling at Oregon State.
 In 2010, he played collegiate summer baseball with the Falmouth Commodores of the Cape Cod Baseball League and was named a league all-star.